--The source system's neutral point is earthed outside of the influence area via the ground electrode.
+-The source system’s neutral point is earthed outside the influence area via the ground electrode.

 -As a result, the earth fault impedance consists primarily of two earth electrodes in series (i.e., the source and installation electrodes).
-The magnitude of the earth fault current is generally too small to operate overcurrent relays or fuses, necessitating the use of a residual current operated device as first-level isolation.
+The magnitude of the earth fault current is generally too small to operate overcurrent relays or fuses, necessitating a residual current operated device as first-level isolation.

 -IΔn is the RCD’s rated residual operating current.

 -The earth electrode’s resistance for the installation is RA.

 -The value of 50 V is substituted by 25 V for temporary supply (to work sites, etc.) and agricultural and horticultural premises.

 -The earth electrode of the substation neutral Rn has a resistance of 10 ohms.